Getting to Keble College

 The main bus station in Oxford is located at Gloucester Green in the City Centre, approximately 15 minutes’ walk from Keble.
 National Express runs a variety of services to Oxford from locations throughout the UK.

-Megabus offer services to Oxford from Birmingham, Birmingham International Airport, Bournemouth, Cambridge, Coventry, Leeds, London, Loughborough, Manchester, Middlesbrough, Newcastle, Poole, Portsmouth, Sheffield, Silverstone, Southampton, Southampton airport and Sunderland.
+Megabus offer services to Oxford from Birmingham, Bournemouth, Cambridge, Coventry, Leeds, London, Manchester, Middlesbrough, Newcastle, Poole, Portsmouth, Sheffield, Southampton, and Sunderland.

 Further information is also available on Oxford city council’s website:

 Oxford's central location makes it easy to reach the city for participants travelling by air.
 Bus services run regularly from the following airports: